| |

 SCORING

-awarded the Platinum Award.
-The entries with the second-, third-,
+within a category is awarded the Platinum Award.
+The entries with the

-fourth-highest scores within a category are garnered with the Gold,
+second-, third-, and fourth-highest scores within a category are garnered

-and Bronze Awards, respectively.
-In the event of a tie, multiple
+with the Gold, Silver, and Bronze Awards, respectively.
+In the event of a

-provided to entries not scoring within the top four positions of a
+Honorable Mentions are provided to entries not scoring within the top four positions

 TOP 100